alandmoore/omega-hymnal/README.rst

 ----

 There are probably lots of bugs in Omega Hymnal.
 Please report them to the project's GitHub page.

+Be aware that Omega Hymnal is developed and tested on Linux (Arch and Debian) and not routinely tested on Windows or OSX.

 Feature Requests